-Name: Same as the Track Group name Notes: free notes typed by the user number can be mapped to a keyboard shortcut with the Keyboard Shortcut Editor or mapped to a MIDI message with any Remote Controller.
-When triggered this event Starts the Cue.
+Name: Same as the Track Group name

+Notes: free notes typed by the user

 Event: An event number (from 1 to 96) can be associated to any cue.
-This event mixer channel can be controlled by only one Cue.
+This event number can be mapped to a keyboard shortcut with the Keyboard Shortcut gered this event Starts the Cue.